14 Apr Choosing a beginner guitar

 But here’s the rub; as a beginner would you know?
 And as a beginner if you can play well on one of these then you can play anything…..

-To choose a budget or starter guitar try and find one from one of the well known manufacturers; for less than £100 you can have an electric from, for example Fender/Squier, EXP, Westfield, Stagg and Deacon and if you go up to £150 you can add Epiphone, Yamaha, Ibanez and Washburn to that list.
-Acoustic guitars from Epiphone and Fender/Squier start from under a £100.
+To choose a beginner or ‘starter’ guitar try and find one from one of the well known manufacturers; for around £100 you can have an electric from, for example Fender/Squier, EXP, Westfield, Stagg and Deacon and if you go up to £150 you can add Epiphone, Yamaha, Ibanez and Washburn to that list.
+Acoustic guitars from Epiphone, Ibanez and Fender/Squier start from around £100.

-You might also want to look at the ‘starter packs’ for beginners which will include everything you need to get you going – for an electric this will include a practice amp, lead, tuner and plectrums.
-These can be had from Epiphone, Fender/Squire, Epiphone, Hudson, Encore and Westfield.
-The choice of acoustic guitars under £100 and under £150 is vast with all the major manufacturers producing models in this range.
+A lot of these manufacturers produce ‘starter packs’ which will include accessories and most of what you need to start playing.
+For an electric this will include a practice amp, lead, tuner and plectrums.
+These can be had from Epiphone, Fender/Squire, Lindo, Encore and Westfield.